Lybecker/azure-secure-networking-for-devs/exercises/instructions/0-prerequisites.md

     > | US | `SecondaryLocation` | East US (`eastus`) |
     > | Shared | `SharedLocation` | Sweden central (`swedencentral`)
     >
-    > If you want to change the default location, provide the value as a parameter, when running the scripts.
+    > If you want to change any of the default locations, provide the values as parameters, when running the scripts.

     If all goes well, you should now have the [resources](#resources) deployed including the code for the web apps.